baytelman/backend-interview/README.md

 ```

 ```
-CURL ... # There is a REST request to start a new game.
+curl ... # There is a REST request to start a new game.
 ```

 Then, a user submits the word "fab" formed by these tiles: